siggame/blog/MegaMinerAI-Rules.md

 easily identified, as they will be wearing the T-Shirt for the current MegaMinerAI.

-Teams may use online resources and open source libraries to assist their AI.
+Teams may use online resources and publicly available, open source libraries to assist their AI.
 However, teams are not allowed to reuse personal code or libraries specifically designed for AI / MegaMinerAI development.
 All development must be done by members of that team during competition hours

 Cheating and Dishonesty